tashutt/Gampy/README.md

 **performance_study_tools:** Create geometry, source and run files.
 Do most of the heavy lifting of the workflow shown below.

 **tools:** Low level code used for reading creating geometry, reading sim files, defining detector response and event reconstruction + PENELOPE and track tools
+# ----------------

+1. Move AstroGammaAnalyzer and CompleteSensitivityAnalysis to the parent directory of Gampy.
+2. run AstroGammaAnalyzer to generate line and background sims, detector responses and reconstructions
+3. run CompleteSensitivityAnalysis to generate reports about the instrument's performance

 [GampyDocs.pdf](https://github.com/user-attachments/files/16912946/GampyDocs.pdf)
 ![GampyFlow](https://github.com/user-attachments/assets/1d1fffc6-c663-45a4-8a3f-53066e481107)